home-assistant/developers.home-assistant/blog/2023-11-30-service-exceptions-and-translations.md

 When a service raises `ServiceValidationError`, the error message will show in the UI, and in the logs, but the stack trace is logged at debug level.
 For other exceptions that are raised from a service call (including  `HomeAssistantError`) nothing changes and a full stack trace is still printed at exception severity.

-Integrations should be updated and raise `ServiceValidationError` instead of `ValueError` when the the service fails due to incorrect usage, and `HomeAssistantError` when it fails for other expected errore, for example a network error.
+Integrations should be updated and raise `ServiceValidationError` instead of `ValueError` when the the service fails due to incorrect usage, and `HomeAssistantError` when it fails for other expected errors, for example a network error.
 [Read more](/docs/core/platform/raising_exceptions).

 ## Translation support for Exceptions